 Frequently Asked Questions

-Each 2 bedroom cabin has one room with a queen bed and one room with two twin beds.
+Each 2 bedroom cabin has one room with a full bed and one room with two twin beds.
 Additionally, there are two couches/futons that are made into a bed in each main living area.
 Occupancy listed on our rates sheet show 4-6 people in a 2 bedroom cabin.
 The rate is based on occupancy of 4 people, and each additional person is $95/week.

 YES!
 We have a beautiful sandy beach spread out along our 1200’ of shoreline on Agency Bay.
 We walk our beach every morning in an effort to keep it clean, and we rake it at least twice per week.
 Additionally, we own a private beach shoreline on Trappers bay, accessible only by boat for a beach and swimming experience in solitude.

 With Leech Lake being so big, this is a question that we get a lot, and the answer can really depend on species you are targeting and time of year.
 Here is what is true all season long; Agency Bay has fishable populations of walleye, pike, Musky, and panfish.
 It is also typically protected from the wind.
 Additionally, walker narrows is a short boat-ride to the west, and Roosevelt canal is right next to the resort, which takes you to the main lake.
 This makes us one of the most versatile, centrally-located locations on the lake.

 We have a bar where we serve pizza from 12-8PM.
 We also keep one local beer on tap, and have a grab and go cooler for soft drinks and select beer.
 Walker also has several excellent restaurants that you will find to fit your taste.